Mill River Park

 History and Development

-The park's development began in 1998 with a preliminary study by Sasaki Associates, resulting in the Mill River Corridor Plan to reclaim 26 acres of green space in downtown Stamford.
-In 2000, the U.S. Army Corps of Engineers endorsed the removal of the Mill River Dam to restore wetland habitat and improve public access to the river.
+The park's story began back in 1998 with a preliminary study by Sasaki Associates, which led to the creation of the Mill River Corridor Plan - an ambitious vision to reclaim 26 acres of green space in Stamford's urban center.
+By 2000, the U.S. Army Corps of Engineers had thrown their support behind removing the Mill River Dam, a move that would restore wetland habitats and make the river more accessible to the public.

-The Mill River Park Collaborative, a non-profit organization, was founded in 2003 to lead the creation, growth, and operations of the new park.
-Mill River Park officially opened to the public in May 2013, featuring the largest cherry tree grove in New England.
+The Mill River Park Collaborative, a non-profit organization founded in 2003, has been the driving force behind creating and maintaining this special place.
+When the park officially opened its gates to the public in May 2013, it proudly showcased the largest cherry tree grove in New England - a feature that continues to draw visitors from near and far.

 Features and Design